shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

     };
   }

-  handleChange = (event) => {
+// method to handle token change when tokens are switched like Link, Dai and DevToken handleChange = (event) => {
     this.setState({ selected: event.target.value });
     this.props.handleTokenChange(event.target.value);
   };

-  render() {
+// Display the form components in render method and pass the required states and props render() {
     let { selected, rate } = this.state;
     return (